cri-o/cri-o/README.md

 This is an implementation of the Kubernetes Container Runtime Interface (CRI) that will allow Kubernetes to directly launch and manage Open Container Initiative (OCI) containers.

 The plan is to use OCI projects and best of breed libraries for different aspects:
-- Runtime: runc (or any OCI runtime-spec compliant runtime)
+- Runtime: runc (or any OCI runtime-spec implementation)
 - Images: Image management using https://github.com/containers/image
 - Storage: Storage and management of image layers using https://github.com/containers/storage
 - Networking: Networking support through use of [CNI](https://github.com/containernetworking/cni)